uw-dims/dims-finalreport/docs/source/challenges.rst

-As the entire distributed system was not put under Ansible control from the start, and "as-built" documentation was lacking in several areas, some architectural changes resulted in critical systems breaking with no clear way to fix them.
+As the entire distributed system was not put under Ansible control from the start, and "as-built" documentation was lacking in several areas, some architectural changes resulted in critical system components breaking, with no clear way to fix them.
 This could lead to days of running ``tcpdump`` and ``strace``, watching ``syslog`` log file output, and poking at servers (after clearing the browser cache frequently to eliminate problems due to erroneous cached content)